 In addition to the dataset, the download zip files include the Stata program that was used to extract easySHARE from the regular distribution of SHARE.
 This allows users to retrace how each variable was extracted and modified and facilitates adding or changing information.
 It can also be used as an example of how to create an analysis dataset yourself.

-Finally the release guide to easySHARE documents the data format and all variables included.
+Finally the Release Guide to easySHARE (PDF) documents the data format and all variables included.
 It provides a chapter that gives basic instructions on how to work with the data using the most common statistical software packages (SPSS and Stata).

 easySHARE Data Access: